 When my children were at school, I lost them.
 Not only did I lose my daily time with them, I watched their intrinsic motivation slip away too.
 I lost the happy, inspired children my kids used to be.

 As toddlers, my children had a deep sense of wonder.
 They wanted to know everything about the world around them.
-They kept this sense of wonder until they were 6 and started school.
+They kept this sense of wonder until they were 5, and left home for 6 hours a day.
 Schooled, their faces turned kind of grey.
-I realise this sounds a bit dramatic, but it’s true.
+I realise this sounds dramatic, but it’s true.
 Their eyes didn’t light up at new discoveries the way they used to.
 They didn’t even want to get out of bed.
 Before they started school, they’d get up early to consume each day.
+So much so that it drove me nuts!

-When they were schooled, my firstborn found ways to get through the drudgery of the day, while my youngest child was sleepless with anxiety most school nights.
+My firstborn found ways to get through the drudgery of the school days: mainly by opting or zoning out, while my youngest child was sleepless with anxiety most school nights.

-Apart from the worry about unhealthy levels of stress-caused cortisol in my youngest child and the unhealthy and unnatural amounts of sedentary hours my children spent at school, this broke my heart.
+Apart from being concerned about unhealthy levels of stress-caused cortisol in my youngest child; and the unhealthy and unnatural amounts of sedentary hours my children spent at school, this broke my heart.

 I got my happy, inspired, motivated kids back.